GuruDataAnalyst/Logistic_Analysis_Report/README.md

 EDA involved exploring the sales data to answer key questions, such as:

-- What is the overall sales trend?
+- Identify sales trend?
-- Which products are top sellers?
+- Which  are order by city?
+- What are  order by region?
+- What are order by category?
-- What are the peak sales periods?
+- What are order by segement?

 ### Data Analysis